 NATIONAL BIBLE ASSOCIATION WHOSE MEMBERS ARE of the Protestant, Catholic, and Jewish faiths, all joined together for the sole purpose to “Encourage Everyone to Read the Bible…whatever version“.

 The National Bible Association is a non-profit, educational association operating in the public square that provides a platform for our Nation’s Leaders to encourage people to read the Bible.
-The National Bible Association focuses particular attention on providing resources to chaplains who work with soldiers and first responders to combat depression and PTSD on an emotional and spiritual level.
+The purpose of the National Bible is to Encourage the Reading of the Bible…whichever version is used.

 The National Bible Association was created in 1940 by a group of business and professional leaders in New York City.
 Their purpose was to find hope for America while war raged in Europe.
 By 1941 these leaders agreed that the Bible, a proven source of hope and encouragement throughout history, should be the focus of their efforts.

 Today, the strength of National Bible continues as an association of dedicated members who encourage Bible reading locally, through events and special projects, and nationally, through media campaigns.
 This is done primarily through our three main program areas: International Bible Week, National Bible Week, Media & Literature, and Awards and Recognition.
 Our goal is to encourage everyone to read the Bible and raise awareness of the Bible’s importance and relevance to our nation as a whole, as well as in the lives of individuals.